-Things get spooky at Disneyland Resort in October.
-Halloween events—some scary, some not—include a ghoulish version of Magic Kingdom’s Space Mountain ride, dubbed Ghost Galaxy.
-In the Magic Kingdom’s Tomorrowland, freaky ghouls amp up the scream factor at Space Mountain Ghost Galaxy.
-And of course, there’s the iconic Haunted Mansion, where the area around the mansion get decked out as Halloween Town, hosted by Jack Skellington from Tim Burton’s classic film, A Nightmare Before Christmas.
+Disneyland Resort turns into a Halloween wonderland throughout October.
+Halloween events—some scary, some not—include holiday decorations at both theme parks, a ghoulish version of Disneyland Park’s Space Mountain, and a nightmarish makeover at the Haunted Mansion.
+In Tomorrowland, freaky ghouls amp up the scream factor at Space Mountain Ghost Galaxy.
+And of course, there’s the iconic Haunted Mansion, that gets decked out as Halloween Town, hosted by Jack Skellington from Tim Burton’s classic film, A Nightmare Before Christmas.

 Disneyland Resort offers spook-free options too, including a massive hand-carved Pumpkin Festival on Main Street U.S.A.
 Check out the strolling characters in their Halloween garb (including a fair share of Disney villains), and see a traditional skeleton display honoring Dia de los Muertos in Frontierland.

-Insider’s tip: Consider splurging with tickets to Mickey’s Halloween Party.
+Insider tip: Consider splurging with tickets to Mickey’s Halloween Party.
 Or join a Happiest Haunts Tour, where a “ghost host” scares up special pranks and adventures as you tour the parks; offered throughout the Halloween season.

-Twinkle Light Trolley lets you tour the grounds after dark to take in lighted displays, such as the Northern Frontiers Holiday Forest, with specially designed, lighted trees and displays of winter-loving animals.
-Also enjoy carolers, musicians, storytellers, elves flipping around in their trampoline workshop, and—of course—a huge decorated tree.
+Twinkle Light Trolley lets you sit back and tour the grounds after dark, all the better to take in elaborate lighted displays such as the Northern Frontiers Holiday Forest, with specially designed lighting adorning trees, and displays of winter-loving animals.
+Also enjoy carolers, musicians, storytellers, elves flipping around in their trampoline Toy Hop Shop, and—of course—a huge decorated tree.